The perfect holiday island

 - The electrical outlets in Koh Lanta generally feature two round prongs, fitting both most European and Asian appliances, as well as the flat prongs of USA and Japan.
 The standard voltage is 220 volts.

 - Wifi is widely available in hotels and cafes, and it’s usually very fast.
 Saladan and Old Town have the strongest connections.
 If you need internet access elsewhere, consider buying a local SIM card or eSIM with data.
 We’ve previously used Airalo (adlink) with great success.
-At the big beaches, you can expect data on your phone to work – at least most of the time!

 - Digital nomads can check out the coworking site KoHub.